 “You have to convince yourself, it’s just stuff,” Azenet says, walking through her home where SBP volunteers are busy installing drywall and wiring electrical sockets.
 She inhales and exhales slowly, fighting tears.
 “It was everything we owned, our whole life savings, but it’s still just stuff.
 We’re still here.”

 1 in every 5 families do not have enough flood insurance coverage when they need it most.

 In recent years, SBP has set up rebuilding operations in several communities post-natural disaster.
 They were in Joplin, Missouri, after the tornadoes pummeled the region in 2011, and on the scene after 2012’s Superstorm Sandy devastated Sea Bright, New Jersey.
 At SBP’s temporary office in downtown San Marcos, Texas, disaster resilience and recovery specialist Autumn Lotze describes the work of getting the Arellanos’ home and hundreds of other flooded houses in the area rebuilt.
-The national nonprofit has developed into a leader in post-disaster recovery by mobilizing a huge volunteer workforce and providing free resources to help disaster survivors navigate the recovery process, including guides and checklists for avoiding contractor fraud and understanding how to file insurance claims.
+The national nonprofit has developed into a leader in post-disaster recovery by mobilizing a huge volunteer workforce and providing free resources about SBP to help disaster survivors navigate the recovery process, including guides and checklists for avoiding contractor fraud and understanding how to file insurance claims.

 “Our number-one mission is to reduce the time between disaster and recovery,” says Lotze.
 “We’ve cut the amount of time it takes to rebuild a home from 120 days to about 62 days.”
 It’s a complicated process, she says, fueled by ingenuity (applying Toyota’s Production System to efficient home building) and the hard work of a massive volunteer labor force.